 the Jevons paradox refers to technological progress making it more efficient to use a given resource leading to more of that resource, not less, being used overall.
 Increased efficiency leads to more economic opportunities and more incentives for using the resource.

 The paradox can easily make its way into workplace communication – especially those between a remote team.
 Because it’s so efficient to exchange messages now, we send more messages.
-We schedule more video calls and spend all day emailing and discussing things over instant messenger.
+We schedule more video calls and spend all day emailing and discussing things over instant messenger apps.
 As a result, we’re spending more time than ever on communication—and less time on the tasks and projects most important for our long-term goals.

 There are clear benefits to instant communication, especially in the context of managing remote teams.
 But there is also the risk of distraction and falling productivity resulting from too much communication.
 So, while treating team members like responsible adults and being careful not to discourage informal communication, it is also important to structure communication so that it is lean and effective.